fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 root cause, and haven't addressed the problem since.
 This problem spreads through any tools that process quotations (e.g. evaluators, or transpilers), requiring many special-case workarounds when operators are encountered, and causes FSharp.Core to contain a bunch of (sometimes half-implemented) [reflection-based primitives](https://github.com/Microsoft/visualfsharp/blob/44c7e10ca432d8f245a6d8f8e0ec19ca8c72edaf/src/fsharp/FSharp.Core/prim-types.fs#L2557) to re-solve SRTP constraints at runtime in order to support quotation evaluation.
+This also affects code generation for F# type providers, see https://github.com/fsprojects/FSharp.TypeProviders.SDK/pull/313.

 This RFC (TBD) and PR solves this issue at its core by changing the quotations to include "witnesses" for trait constraints as seen by quotations.